 Brainstorm with your team what they see as the highest impact objectives for the next quarter.
 Take some time to write ideas and stick them to a board.
 Then narrow them down to 3 to 5 aspirational priorities.
 You’ll want to look for objectives which are aligned with company-level goals, have a high positive impact and a short time frame.

-Choose key results Now that you’ve chosen your objectives, it’s time to brainstorm key results.
+Now that you’ve chosen your objectives, it’s time to brainstorm key results.
 These will allow you to more accurately measure qualitative goals.
 For each objective, think about the results you would like to see.
-Ideally your key objectives need to be:
+Ideally your key results need to be:

 - A measurable (and uncertain) outcome